Steps

 Selection order - the order in which collisions are handled when multiple packages are found with the provided configurations

-Type - To bring in an artifact, create a new workflow and select “Find and Import” under Type.
+Type - To deploy a release, create a new workflow step and select “Deploy” under Type.

 Name - Under the name field, create a name that accurately describes your Workflow Step.
 This is what will be used to uniquely identify this step in your Chassy Workflow.